timonla/timonla.github.io/_posts/2021-07-30-bike-packing-setup.md

 with which it can be packed.
 Especially when choosing the rack version over the [aero pack](https://www.tailfin.cc/product/seat-packs/aeropack-carbon/), the ability to simply take the pack off the bike increases packability immensely.

+I chose the rack and trunk top bag so that I can easily take the bag off the bike when going into a store or taking it into the tent at night.
+Other configurations of the tailfin rack will offer a slightly worse versatility but except for the direct frame mount aero pack version, all of them are much better than a conventional seat-pack.

 The biggest problem I have with the rack version is the inability to access the bag on the bike.